Attitash Mountain Resort: Summer

-Attitash also has summer activities.
-A summer day pass includes the alpine slides, both of which run the same route starting halfway up the mountain, the mountain coaster (similar to the alpine slide, but allows for higher speeds due to being locked onto the track), a climbing wall, Euro bungee trampolines, a giant air bag jump, and cornhole boards.
+Attitash also had summer activities, but these have not run since Summer 2019, as Vail has prioritized improvements to Winter Operations.
+A summer day pass included the alpine slides, both of which run the same route starting halfway up the mountain, the mountain coaster (similar to the alpine slide, but allowing for higher speeds due to being locked onto the track), a climbing wall, Euro bungee trampolines, a giant air bag jump, and cornhole boards.

-Three attractions available for an additional cost are Mountain biking, horseback riding and the newest attraction, the East Coast's longest single-span zip-line, installed by previous owner Peak Resorts.
-Closed in 2020, 2021, and 2022 due to COVID, Attitash resumed summer operations in 2023.
+Three attractions available for an additional cost were Mountain biking, horseback riding and the newest attraction, the East Coast's longest single-span zip-line, installed by previous owner Peak Resorts.